Sh1Sh0p/Random-Numbers-Game/README.md

 # RandomNumbersGame
-Console application (NET Core 3.1) written by many conditions, loops and a method.
+Console application (NET Core 3.1) - game, written by many conditions, loops and a method.